NHAS/wag/README.md

         Delete user and all associated devices
   -list
-        List users, if '-username' supply will filter by user -lock
+        List users, if '-username' supply will filter by user -lockaccount
-        Locked account, disables all MFA on all devices and deauthenticates all active sessions -reset-mfa
+        Lock account disable authention from any device, deauthenticates user active sessions -reset-mfa
-        Reset MFA details, invalids all session and set MFA to be shown -unlock
+        Reset MFA details, invalids all session and set MFA to be shown -socket string
-        Unlock a locked account
+        Wag socket location, (default "/tmp/wag.sock") -unlockaccount
-  -username string
+        Unlock a locked account, does not unlock specific device locks (use device -unlock -username <> for that) -username string
         Username to act upon
 ```